MicrosoftDocs/azure-ai-docs/articles/ai-services/speech-service/how-to-lower-speech-synthesis-latency.md

 ### How to use text streaming

-Currently, only C#, C++ and Python are supported in the SDK.
-Support for Java and Objective-C is planned for future releases.
+Text streaming is supported in C#, C++ and Python with Speech SDK.

 ::: zone pivot="programming-language-csharp"